 This prevention program aids Elementary aged children with individual supportive counselling, interactive groups and in-class presentations as requested.

-Children have the opportunity to engage in supportive counselling with the focus on witness to abuse in the home and/or within peer relationships.
+Children up to the age of 18 have the opportunity to engage in supportive counselling with the focus on witness to abuse in the home and/or within peer relationships.
 Other areas such as anger management, bullying prevention and self-esteem can also be explored.
-Children 12 years and younger require parental consent to counseling.
+Children 12 years and younger require parental consent to counselling.

 Heart of Sisterhood Group

 This interactive group empowers girls in grades 7/8 to engage in healthy peer relations.
 Strategies surrounding communication, empathy and lessoning peer aggression are explored in five weekly sessions.